 Figure F

- Use your other hand to gently pinch the area of skin you cleaned, to prepare a firm injection site (See Figure G).
+Use your other hand to gently pinch the area of skin you cleaned, to prepare a firm injection site (See Figure G).
 The pre-filled pen requires a firm injection site to properly activate.

- Pinching the skin is important to make sure that you inject under the skin (into fatty tissue) but not any deeper (into muscle).
+Pinching the skin is important to make sure that you inject under the skin (into fatty tissue) but not any deeper (into muscle).
 Injection into muscle could cause the injection to feel uncomfortable.